mimiframework/Mimi.jl/docs/src/internals/proposals.md

 #### Parameter dict

-Parameter dicts are keyed by "external" names (symbols), with values represented in the same format as shown above for Variable dicts.
+Parameter dicts are keyed by model parameter names (symbols), with values represented in the same format as shown above for Variable dicts.